VillageOfGamers/minecraft-server-startup-scripts/README.md

 This will be a collection of shell-based scripts designed to start up a Minecraft server, as well as perform sanity checks to ensure everything operates smoothly.

 Shellscript version currently written to support BASH, DASH, ZSH, KSH, and ASH!
-PowerShell version coming soon!
-(I've created the file for it, but nothing is inside yet, stay tuned!)
+A Windows PowerShell version has been finally made and is guaranteed to work on PowerShell 7 under Windows!

+Unfortunately, I have not yet had a chance or opportunity to test the script under Windows PowerShell 5, or PowerShell 7 under Linux/MacOS at this time.

+If you would like to contribute to the PowerShell script to help detect which OS you're on so that it can adapt and work correctly, please submit a pull request!

 Feel free to submit a PR if any changes need to be made for other shell types that you guys happen to use!
-So far, this script is 100% POSIX-compliant!
+So far, the Linux shell script is 100% POSIX-compliant!

 The mcrcon/LICENSE file specifies the copyright that applies to the included mcrcon CLI client for Linux and Windows machines.
 You can find it at: https://github.com/Tiiffi/mcrcon